FelixMZ2018/plantly-arm-sensor/README.md

 # Sturdy Pancake Sensor Hub
 Sensor Hub to be deployed via Balena.io to gather data for https://github.com/FelixMZ2018/sturdy-pancake-react-server

+## Version 3

+- Same as version 2 but with a ESP32 based SOC for extra GPIO pins

 ## Version 2

 Design Goal